Say good-bye to Old Mobility

 Strategy 5.
-Design for women:
+Design by and for women:

 Our old mobility system was designed by, and ultimately for, a certain type of person (think about it!).
 And so too should the new mobility system: but this time around it should be designed to accommodate specifically women, of all ages and conditions.
 Do that and we will serve everybody far better.
-And for that to happen we need to have a major leadership shift toward women and, as part of that, to move toward full gender parity in all bodies involved in the decision process.
+And for that to happen we need to have a major leadership shift toward women and, as part of that, to move toward full gender parity in all bodies involved in the planning, decision and implementation process.
 It’s that simple.

 Strategy 6.
 Work with what you have:

-For many transportation planners and experts schooled in the college, this will be one of the least evident of the strategic building blocks behind the New Mobility Agenda.
+For many transport planners and experts, this will be one of the least evident of the strategic building blocks behind the New Mobility Agenda.
 In the first place, because many of these systems or services turn out to be almost invisible to policymakers working in the transport sector.
 These can range from various kinds of taxis and community or specialized transport services, all the way to the kind of chaotic, streets-clogging or almost invisible modes, often dangerous (dangerous, because that is the way we treat them) services such as small private buses, shared taxis, pedicabs, informal carsharing, informal ride sharing, and a range of illegal or arrangements which I can or not they to work for lots of people in many places, but which in most cases and despite their present drawbacks probably need not to be suppressed but rather to be better understood, negotiated, improved in consort with the suppliers, and integrated into the multilevel range of transportation options that are really what is best suited for cities in all parts of the world.

 Strategy 7.
 Frugal economics: